 On older pre-OBD II vehicles, the Check Engine light may come on if the coolant sensor is shorted, open or is reading out of range.
 GM coolant sensor codes include codes 14 & 15, Ford codes are 21, 51 & 81, and Chrysler codes are 17 & 22.

-On vehicle systems that provide direct access to sensor data with a scan tool, the coolant sensor's output can usually be displayed in degrees Centigrade (C) or Fahrenheit (F).
+On 1996 and newer vehicles with OBD II, your scan tool should be able to display the coolant sensor's output in degrees Centigrade (C) or Fahrenheit (F).
 The coolant sensor should read low (or ambient temperature) when the engine is cold, and high (around 200 degrees) when the engine is hot.
 No change in the reading or a reading that obviously does not match engine temperature would indicate a faulty sensor or a wiring problem.

 The internal resistance of a coolant sensor can also be checked with an ohmmeter or DVOM (digital volt ohm meter) and compared to specifications.
 If the sensor is open, shorted or reads out of range, it must be replaced.

 If the resistance of a coolant sensor is within specifications and changes as engine temperature changes, but the engine is not going into closed loop, the fault is in the wiring or PCM.
 Further diagnosis will be needed to isolate the problem before any parts are replaced.